chrismdp/cardpirates/rules/index.md

 Place each player's counter on one island on the sea - this represents their *ship*.
 In two player games put the players on diagonally opposite islands.

 Deal the remaining cards to the players.
 In 2 player games each player should have 6 cards, in 3 player games each should have 4 cards and in 4 player games each will have 3 cards.
+In [solo play](#variant-solo-play) the player will have all 12 extra cards.

 ## The cards